premake/premake-core/website/README.md

 # Premake Website

 Premake website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+Search functionality is provided for free by [Algolia DocSearch](https://docsearch.algolia.com/).

 All docs pages can be found in the `docs/` folder.